 The design and construction of underground infrastructure being utilized will be completed in the Airport Apron Reconstruction project.
-For greater efficiency and to comply with City sustainability goals, LED lighting is intended.
+LED lighting may be installed for greater efficiency and to comply with City sustainability goals.

-2020-2024 CIP: This project was changed from four phases to three phases and moved up from Fiscal Year 2024 to Fiscal Year 2023, as it is in conjunction with the Airport Apron Reconstruction project (AP-16000).
+2020-2024 CIP: This project was changed from four phases to three phases and moved up from Fiscal Year 2024 to Fiscal Year 2023, in conjunction with the Airport Apron Reconstruction project (AP-16000).
 The project was increased to anticipate extra costs that are likely to result from the Airport Layout Plan in order to meet FAA design standards such as costs for the emergency generator, vault building, runway end identifier lights (REIL), precision approach path indicator (PAPI) units, and windcone installation.

-2019-2023 CIP: The FAA is deferring grant funding for this project from Fiscal Year 2019 to Fiscal Year 2024 to complete the Airport Apron Reconstruction project (AP-16000).
+2019-2023 CIP: The FAA deferred grant funding for this project from Fiscal Year 2019 to Fiscal Year 2024 to complete the Airport Apron Reconstruction project (AP-16000).